NHP95/FGit/README.md

 # FGit
-How To Use GIT ?
+How To Use GIT ? \n
-I am Slave 1
+I am Slave 1 \n
 Feature 1 is under my control